Global Centre for Healthy Workplaces

 Global Healthy Workplace Awards & Summit

 The Global Healthy Workplace Awards (GHWAwards) is the first global awards program recognizing healthy workplaces.
 The GHWAwards bring together leaders in global health and well-being.
 The GHWAwards are organized and hosted by two international partners; Wolf Kirsten International Health Consulting and i-genius.
-The Awards launched in April 2013 with its first global Awards Summit taking place in London (2013) followed by Summits in Shanghai (2014), Florianopolis (2015), Washington, DC (2016) (where it created the Roundtable Global Alliance for Healthy Workplaces in 2016), Singapore (2017) and Bergamo (2018).
+The Awards launched in April 2013 with its first global Awards Summit taking place in London (2013) followed by Summits in Shanghai (2014), Florianopolis (2015), Washington, DC (2016) (where it created the Roundtable Global Alliance for Healthy Workplaces in 2016), Singapore (2017), Bergamo (2018) and Melbourne (2019).

 Previous winners of the prestigious Global Healthy Workplace Awards include: